Best Drum Sander – From My Personal Experience!

 - Why a Sander and Not a Planer?

+If you are wondering of whether to go for a drum sander or planer, here is what you must know.
 On pieces where the grain is tied together a planer would want to tear some of that grain out.
 However, a sander does a really good job of just smoothing it all down.
 A sander won’t disturb the grain at all.

 - What Else Can You Use a Sander For?

 You can use a sander for pieces that are assembled.
 You can use it for face frames or cabinet doors.
 You can also use the sander for shelves.
+These are some of the best DIY drum sander plans that you can always start out with.

 - How Do I maintain Efficiency with the Sander?